Midway (1976 film): Television version

 Shortly after its successful theatrical debut, additional material was assembled and shot in standard 4:3 ratio for a TV version of the film, which aired on NBC.
 The TV version was 45 minutes longer than the theatrical film and aired over two nights.
 In the TV version of the film, Susan Sullivan played Ann, the girlfriend of Captain Garth, to add depth to his reason for previously divorcing Ensign Garth's mother, and restored a cut scene from the theatrical release that clarifies that Garth suffered a hand injury in the Pearl Harbor attack that has kept him out of flying, to bring further emotional impact to the fate of Captain Garth.
 Ann is seen in the final scene as Hornet docks at Pearl Harbor.

 The TV version also added Coral Sea battle scenes to help the plot build up to the decisive engagement at Midway.
-Mitchell Ryan played Rear Admiral Aubrey W. Fitch aboard the USS Lexington and Jim Ishida played Takeo Koda, a Japanese pilot and old friend of Nagumo.
+Mitchell Ryan played Rear Admiral Aubrey W. Fitch aboard the and Jim Ishida played Takeo Koda, a Japanese pilot and old friend of Nagumo.
 After the raid on Tokyo, Koda meets Nagumo to express his doubts that Japan might be able to win the war.
 Koda is killed in the Coral Sea battle, and Yamaguchi informs Nagumo about the defeat at Coral Sea.
 Prior to the Midway battle, the cautious Nagumo ruminates on Koda to Genda.

 Jack Smight directed the additional scenes.
 The end credits of the TV version use the song, "The Men of the Yorktown March" (which is more prominent in the film's underscore), instead of the "Midway March".

 In June 1992, a re-edit of the extended version, shortened to fill a three-hour time slot, aired on the CBS network to commemorate the 50th anniversary of the Midway battle.
 This version brought in successful ratings.

 Later video versions dropped Sullivan to emphasize the virtually all-male cast and wartime action.
 The additional footage with Sullivan became available as a bonus feature on the Universal Pictures Home Entertainment DVD of Midway.
 The full version was given a dual-format release by Powerhouse Films in 2021.